Markov Blanket Density and Free Energy Minimization: FEP and MB Density

 The agent is driven by free energy minimization to move toward regions of lower Markov blanket density—i.e., where boundaries are weak, coupling is strong, and interaction with the environment is richer.
 This provides a formal justification for the thesis: \textit{free energy minimization in space tends to deform toward topologies of low Markov blanket density.}

-For more details, see Figure 2-10 and Appendix B. You can find the full code of the simulations, detailed parameter settings, and usage instructions in the GitHub repository: https://github.com/DesignAInf/MB-density.
+For more details, see Figure 2-8 and Appendix A. As said, you can find the full code of the simulations, detailed parameter settings, and usage instructions in the GitHub repository: https://github.com/DesignAInf/MB-density.